 Troubleshooting With HP Hardware Diagnostics NOTE HP strongly recommends you use the Hardware Diagnostics utility.
 It provides the most effective means for troubleshooting the vast majority of hardware problems.
 DiagTools, the Hardware Diagnostics utility, helps you diagnose hardware-related problems on HP PCs and PC Workstations.
-It is a series of tools designed to help you: Check the configuration of your system and verify that it is functioning correctly.
-Diagnose hardware-related problems.
-Provide precise information to HP-dedicated Support Agents so that they can solve any problems quickly and effectively.
+It is a series of tools designed to help you: • Check the configuration of your system and verify that it is functioning correctly. • Diagnose hardware-related problems. • Provide precise information to HP-dedicated Support Agents so that they can solve any problems quickly and effectively.
 For more information about this utility, refer to the Hardware Diagnostics User's Guide , available on the HP web site in PDF (Adobe Acrobat) format.
 Where Can I Get DiagTools?
-DiagTools is on the Diagnostics & Recovery CD-ROM that came with your PC.
+DiagTools is on the Diagnostics & Recovery CD-ROM that came with your PC, as well as preloaded on your PC.
 You can also download the latest version of this utility from HP's Web Site at www.hp.com/go/vectrasupport.
-Starting DiagTools To start DiagTools: Insert the PC's Diagnostics &Recovery CD-ROM into the CD-ROM drive.
-(The Diagnostics & Recovery CD-ROM is delivered with your PC.)
-Restart the PC.
-3 The PC will start (boot) from the CD-ROM and display a menu.
-Select the option to run DiagTools.4 Follow the instructions on-screen to carry out the diagnostic tests.
-This utility will automatically detect the complete hardware configuration of your system before any tests can be performed.
+Starting DiagTools from the CD-ROM If you have the Diagnostics & Recovery CD-ROM (provided with your PC) and a working CD-ROM drive: 1 Insert the PC's Diagnostics & Recovery CD-ROM into the CD-ROM drive.
+2 Restart the PC.
+3 Enter the Setup program by pressing F2 at startup, then set PnP Operating System in the Main menu to No .
+Press Esc to save the settings and exit Setup .